CLSPhila/ui-data-explorer/README.md

 **Github Actions**
 The Github workflow `.github/workflows/deployshinyio` describes a workflow that processes the data and publishes to Shinyapps.
 The workflow `.github/workflows/deployshinyiofromrelease` describes a workflow that uses the released parquet data to publish to shinyapps.

+To use these workflows, you'll need to add your shiny token, account, and secret as Github Secrets.